elunna/nerfhack-changelog/README.md

 * Rings of sustain ability protect legs from wounding.
 * Cursed rings can slip off your fingers when Glib.
 * Amulets of unchanging can't be polymorphed (Un)
+* Activating Protection from shape changers wakes up shifters when they revert to their normal shape (this also applies to Werebane, since that also confers PfSC)
+* Rings of free action offer protection from grabbing attacks (from SLASH'EM).
+* Lower chances of rings exploding during charging (SporkHack).
+Rings with enchantment +3 or lower will no longer have a chance to explode when charged, and rings at -5 or lower will only explode from cursed charging

 #### Eating Jewelery & Accessories
 * Eating rings and amulets only confers an intrinsic for a temporary period.